 The Gold American Eagle coin is an icon of the United States Mint.
 Part of the broader American Eagle Series that has long featured silver and platinum variants as well, the Gold American Eagle is the most diverse option in the collection with four weights for investors and collectors to choose from when buying gold.
 Today, the 2004 1 oz Gold American Eagle is available online at Silver.com.

 - Ships to you in a protective plastic flip.

 - Nineteenth release of the Gold American Eagle!

 - Consists of One Troy ounce of actual gold content in BU condition.

 - Face value of $50 (USD) is fully backed by the US government.

-- Obverse features Lady Liberty from Augustus Saint-Gaudens.
+- Obverse depicts Lady Liberty as created by Augustus Saint-Gaudens.

-- Reverse includes the American bald eagle design of Miley Busiek.
+- Reverse bears the exclusive American bald eagle design of Miley Busiek.

-Your 2001 1 oz Gold American Eagle available today is in BU condition.
-Coins in BU condition have no signs of wear and tear, however you may find minor flaws on the coin ranging from breaks in the luster and spotted surfaces to contact marks resulting from the production process at the mint.
+With the purchase of a 2004 1 oz Gold American Eagle today you receive a coin in BU condition.
+Coins in BU condition have no signs of wear and tear on the surface areas, however, you may notice minor flaws such as breaks in the luster, spotted surfaces, or contact marks from the production process.

 Rising gold prices in 2004 helped sustain demand among investors for Gold Eagle bullion coins.
 Although gold briefly dipped below $400 per ounce, it enjoyed a steady climb throughout the second half of the year that allowed it to move from an opening price in January of $416.25 per ounce to close at $435.60 per ounce.